Proof of Vaccination Requirements for Patrons - Guidance for Businesses and Organizations

 - Guidance for professional meeting and event facilities during COVID-19

 Public Health Agency of Canada

 Personal Protective Equipment (PPE)

 - Putting on and taking off PPE handout

 - Workplace PPE Supplier Directory for an up-to-date list of Ontario companies and business associations that supply PPE

 - Public Health Ontario - Cleaning and disinfection for public settings

 - Public Health Agency of Canada - Cleaning and disinfecting public spaces during COVID-19

 - Health Canada - Hard surface disinfectants and hand sanitizers

-As a business owner, it is your responsibility to ensure, prior to reopening, that you have met the requirements as outlined in the information and resources provided above.
-Once you have the required precautions and plans in place (and you fall within the select food services permitted to reopen), you are permitted to reopen as of Friday, June 12, 2020 at 12:01am.
+As a business owner, it is your responsibility to ensure that prior to reopening, that you have met the requirements as outlined in the information and resources provided above.
 Please also be aware that Wellington-Dufferin-Guelph Public Health is unable to review individual business reopening plans.
 An inspection of your facility will occur in the near future, based on risk assessments and Public Health Inspector capacity and availability as we continue to respond to the COVID-19 pandemic.
 Due to the volume of calls and questions we receive, we may be unable to respond to questions in a timely manner.
 Please make all efforts to thoroughly review the information and resources provided above.